tezbridge/docs/src/sample.md

 **Entry** is like the public API of a contract.
 You can call(transfer to) the contract though its multiple entires only.

 ### If you want to use [Liquidity](http://www.liquidity-lang.org/)

+Here is a linux Liquidity [binary(1.041)](/files/liquidity.bz2) file for those who doesn't want to face the compilation issues.

 Let's create a file named `hodl.liq`:
 ```OCaml
 type storage = {